percona/everest-doc/docs/quickstart-guide/eks.md

 ## Prerequisites

-Before creating an EKS cluster, make sure to:
+Before creating an EKS cluster, ensure the following tools are set up:
 {.power-number}

 1. **AWS Command Line Interface (AWS CLI)**: This tool allows you to interact with AWS services from your terminal.
 [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html){:target="_blank"}.